 - Although dry lentils can be used for this recipe, I used Trader Joe's prepared brown steamed lentils for a quick and easy alternative.

 - Even though I chose basmati rice, white or brown rice may be used as a substitute.

 - Substitute yellow onions for white onions for a sweeter flavor.

-Then, add the rice to the dry, hot pan, moving it around with a wooden spoon to get it a little toastie before adding the water.
+- Then, add the rice to the dry, hot pan, moving it around with a wooden spoon to get a little toasty before adding the water.

 How to Carmelize Onions

 Additionally, caramelizing onions without oil is possible with a few simple steps:

 - Cut the onions in quarters and then into slivers.

 - Place the onions in a measuring cup and add 2 Tablespoons of salt; stir (don't worry, the salt is removed afterward)

 - Cover with a paper towel and microwave on high for 5 minutes